Letter 640: Eudikios is said to have grieved only briefly for his father, and the reason is said to be you — you who removed...

 To Maximus.
 (361)

-Eudikios is said to have grieved only briefly for his father, and the reason is said to be you — you who removed from him the very sense of his orphanhood by many great deeds, which we had the pleasure of learning from the rescued man himself in a long letter.
+Eudaemon [the name in the source is OCR-garbled] is said to have mourned little for his father, and the cause of this is said to be you, who took away from him the awareness of his orphanhood by many and great deeds, which it was no worse for us than for those present to learn from the very man who had been saved, as he disclosed them in a long letter.

-This young man you have long treated well.
-Now you will see him sharing his father's name and his brother's character.
+This young man you have long been benefiting, and now you will see him sharing with his father his name, and with his brother his ways.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.